 Mathole was born in Bloemfontein, South Africa, and was brought up by a grandparent in Thabanchu. leaving the Free State when he was a little boy.

-He learnt from most of the older generation of guitarists.
-He lists what is a who’s who of South African guitar legends: Enoch Mtalane, Baba Mokoena, Allen Kwela and so on.
+He learned from most of the older generation of guitarists.
+He lists what is a who's who of South African guitar legends: Enoch Mtalane, Baba Mokoena, Allen Kwela, and so on.

 Like most youngsters of his generation growing up around the country's townships, the first musical instrument, if you can call it that, was the old can of oil, with a board held together by nails.
 Twine, if one is so lucky, made wonderful guitar strings.

-He bought his first “real” acoustic guitar for 15 shillings from an old friend in Thaba Nchu, “who didn’t think it was right of me borrowing the instrument all the time, and felt that I should in fact be owning my own guitar”.
+He bought his first "real" acoustic guitar for 15 shillings from an old friend in Thaba Nchu, "who didn't think it was right of me to borrow the instrument all the time, and felt that I should in fact be owning my own guitar".

 How we met: